Table of Contents

 features=STATIC;META-DATA;INTERLACED;ICCP

-# to disable ABC codec filtering with setting abc-filtering to 0 in save options.
+# disable ABC codec filtering by setting abc-filtering to 0 in save options.

-# Tuning options' names must start with the codec name to avoid confusing.
+# Tuning option names must start with the codec name to avoid conflicts.

 #

-# The list of possible values for every tuning option is not current available
+# The list of possible values for each tuning option is not available programmatically.

-# programmatically.
-Every codec must document them in the codec info file.
+# Each codec must document them in the codec info file.

 #